 Mijoux - Refuge de la Loge

-From Mijoux to the Refuge de la Loge via the Haute Chaîne: third stage of the four-day "La Valserine enchanteresse"hiking tour.
+From Mijoux to the Refuge de la Loge via the Haute Chaîne: the third stage of the four-day multi-day hike “La Valserine enchanteresse”.

-Part of the route crosses the Haute Chaîne du Jura National Nature Reserve, which is subject to specific regulations: dogs are not allowed, even on a leash, and camping in tents is prohibited.
+Part of the route passes through the Haute Chaîne du Jura National Nature Reserve, which is subject to specific regulations: dogs are prohibited, even when kept on a lead, as is camping in tents.

 Please respect these rules to preserve the richness of this exceptional environment.